nucontreras/3d-maze/README.md

 Path finder algorithm finds the shortest path from a start cell to a stop cell.

+This program uses the [dijkstra](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) algorithm to traverse the 3D matrix in search of the shortest path.
+To do this, it uses the [dijkstra3d](https://pypi.org/project/dijkstra3d/) package which, by using the distance from target as a heuristic (A* search), returns the best option.

+The program has the ability to check the validity of the inputs and return an answer only if it is possible to find an optimal path without passing through obstacles in the maze.

 ## Table Of Content

 - [Problem Description](#problem-description)